rcook/rcook.github.io/_posts/2018-10-01-be-your-own-ca.md

 - OpenSSL
 - Certificates
 ---
-# Be Your Own Certificate Authority (CA)

-This how-to documents the commands used to generate certificates and other artifacts as well as appropriate secret-handling instructions.
+Apparently I work in [network security][aws].
+This means it's high time I figure out all this certificate malarky.
+I've maintained SSL-protected web sites before and, thus, had some contact with the [`openssl`][openssl] command.
+However, all these `.key`, `.pem` and `.csr` files have confused me.
+So, I thought I'd sit down and document all the bits and pieces required to stand up your own root certificate authority (CA) certificate and document what all the commands mean along the way.

-These steps assume that you have a secured computer _A_ as well as one or more web servers, _B_ etc.
+These steps assume that you have a secured CA computer _A_ as well as one or more web servers, _B_ etc.

 Values: